firemaples/AndroidLocationRemoteControl/README.md

 # AndroidLocationRemoteControl
-Android gps remote from computer
+A develop tool allow you remote your android device gps location from browser